 Sugar per cup: 1 g

-Sure they may go "snap, crackle, pop" but these 100 percent whole-grain, gluten-free puffs (I like the Erewhon brand) are a more nutritious choice than the brand you’re likely thinking of.
+Sure they may go “snap, crackle, pop,” but these 100 percent whole-grain, gluten-free puffs (I like the Erewhon brand) are a more nutritious choice than the brand you’re likely thinking of.
 This low-sugar cereal carries a slightly nutty flavor and pairs well with both strawberries and raspberries.
 These fruits provide the hunger-busting fiber this otherwise nutritious cereal lacks, ensuring you’ll stay satiated until lunch.
 While crispy brown rice should be a staple in your kitchen, make sure your pantry is clear of these The Unhealthiest Cereals on the Planet.